ministryofjustice/help-with-prison-visits-external/README.md

 To manually update a dependency (e.g. GOV.UK styles) use `npm update my-dependency` and commit the updated `package.json` and `npm-shrinkwrap.json` files.

 Please note, there is an outstanding [bug in npm](https://github.com/npm/npm/issues/14042) which attempts to install incompatible optional dependencies when referenced in shrinkwrap (`fsevents` is one).
 To prevent this, either update the dependency from inside a docker image or manually remove the dependency from `npm-shrinkwrap.json`.

+### Payment Methods
+Currently, there are only two payment methods available in the system - direct bank payment, or manual payment.
+Only direct bank payment can be chosen by the claimant.

+A claimant should be able to specify a payment method.
+Claimants cannot choose manual payments as a payment method - this will be controlled by the caseworker.
+Because there is only one selectable payment method, the system will default the payment method to direct bank payment.

+#### Manually Processing Payments
+A claim can have individual expenses that have been paid using the method specified by the claimant, and also by manually processing expenses eg. 2 expenses were paid manually and 2 expenses were paid via direct bank payment.
+In this scenario, the payment method of this claim will be set to direct bank payment as one or more expenses are to be paid that way.
+A claim can only have a payment method of manual if **ALL** expenses were processed manually on the claim, otherwise it will default to bank payment.

+#### Adding a new payment method
+Any new payment methods should behave in a similar way to the direct bank payment.
+The claimant should be able to choose the new payment method, and if a caseworker manually processes all expenses for that claim, the payment method should get updated to manually processed

+- Add new payment method to enums in internal, external and async worker
+- Make sure to update the external site to allow the user to choose between payment methods (and any necessary changes to routes)
+- Update payment method route (currently only bank-account-details) so that the claim is updated with the correct payment method